librenms/librenms/doc/Developing/Creating-Documentation.md

 One of the goals of the LibreNMS project is to enable users to get all of the help they need from our documentation.

+Our documentation is generated with [mkdocs](https://www.mkdocs.org/).
+If you want to build a local copy, install `mkdocs` and `mkdocs-material`, then run `make docs`.
+This produces the HTML in `docs/out` directory.

+Alternatively you can start a webserver at http://localhost:8000 for live preview by executing `mkdocs serve`

 ### Writing docs
 When you are adding a new feature or extension, we need to have full documentation to go along with it.
 It's quite simple to do this:

   - Find the relevant directory to store your new document in, General, Support and Extensions are the most likely choices.
   - Think of a descriptive name that's not too long, it should match what they may be looking for or describes the feature.
+  - Add the new document into the `nav` section of `mkdocs.yml` if it needs to appear in the table of contents
-  - Ensure the first line contains: `source: path/to/file.md` - don't include the intial `doc/`.
+  - Ensure the first line contains: `source: path/to/file.md` - don't include the initial `doc/`.
   - In the body of the document, be descriptive but keep things simple.
 Some tips:
     - If the document could cover different distros like CentOS and Ubuntu please try and include the information for them all.
       If that's not possible then at least put a placeholder in asking for contributions.